BChicote/shockOutcome/README.md

 This repository is structured the following way:

-The main script computeFeatures.m  loads the database BBDD.mat and computes the shock outcome predicción features.
+The main script computeFeatures.m  loads the database BBDD.mat and computes the shock outcome prediction features.

 The database BBDD.mat contains 6 cases of out of hospital cardiac arrest patients with a 5 s preshock segment of the ECG signal.